pontush81/MallBRF1/README.md

 # MallBRF1

-## Deployment Status
-Last deployment: 2024-03-23

 ## About

-A web application for managing apartment bookings and information.
+A modern web application for managing apartment bookings and information, built with React and TypeScript.
+The application provides a robust platform for managing public pages, documents, and images.

 ## Features

-- User authentication with Firebase
+* User authentication with Firebase
-- Booking management
-- Page content management
+* Dynamic page content management with Markdown support
-- Admin dashboard
-- Public pages for visitors
+* Image and document management
+* Responsive design with Material-UI
+* Public and private page viewing
+* File upload and management
+* Image preview and zoom functionality
+* PDF and document handling

 ## Environment Setup

 The application requires the following environment variables:

 ### Firebase Configuration